·

 La Loberia

 Imagine a beach full of sea lions sunbathing!
 La Loberia is easily one of the top favorite spots of many travelers.
-You can swim, snorkel, even surf there if waves are big enough.
+You can swim, snorkel, even surf there if the waves are big enough.

 Book Last Minute Excursions